-Starting a small business is an option for individuals who want to be their own boss.
+Starting a small business or an online business is an option for individuals who want to be their own boss.
 You have the freedom to manage your business as you see fit, you can shape your brand’s philosophy and creative decisions without having to answer to anyone.
 However, the greatest struggle is keeping the business alive.
 You do not have a safety net.
 You do not have decades’ worth of brand loyalty.

 Before you can become significant, you need to have a solid foundation.
 Here are three things you should achieve before thinking about opening a new store or tapping into a new market.